hmmueller/dbschemareader/README.md

 ### API to retrieve additional database information

 As a representative of the database, the DatabaseSchema object also can contain additional properties.
-Here is an example fomr a unit test that shows how to retrieve the collation for the SQL server database read in:
+Here is an example from a unit test that shows how to retrieve the collation for a Sql Server database:
 ```C#
 var collationProperty = "collation_name";
 DatabaseReader dbReader = TestHelper.GetNorthwindReader(new AdditionalProperties